websanova/websanova.github.io/_posts/2015-08-26-creating-a-new-package-in-laravel-5-part-2-controllers-routes-and-views.md

 }
 ~~~

 Here we specify the location to load our views from.
-In this case we chose to store them in `src/views` form the root of our project.
+In this case we chose to store them in `src/views` from the root of our project.

 You will also see the second argument in the `loadViewsFrom` call.
 This is to create an alias when calling our views.
 Make sure to pick something unique here and preferably the same as your packages name to avoid collisions.